Have you ever noticed that Alexa and Siri have a female voice? Or that most GPS systems do? Is it just a coincidence?

-So, is it wrong if a company wants a female voice for telephone recordings because humans instinctively pre-judge a female voice to be more welcoming?
+So, is it wrong if a company wants a female voice for telephone recordings because humans instinctively pre-judge a feminine voice to be more welcoming?
 Or if technology developers use a female voice because we subconsciously consider it more helpful and less intimidating?

 VTO says “Absolutely not”.
 The fact that we are already asking ourselves these questions shows how far we have moved forward!
 Let’s celebrate the progress made to-date.
-68% of our worldwide customer projects have been voiced by females!
+68% of our worldwide customer projects have been voiced by women!
 Two thirds!
 As a voiceover company, we can genuinely say that we are playing our part in making the female voice heard today… and maybe even taking over in the future 😊